Stop overpaying - start transferring money with Ogvio. Sign up, invite friends & grab Rewards now! 🎁

 This is possible thanks to Ogvio’s use of blockchain rails instead of traditional banking systems.
 That way, transactions become faster and cheaper to process.
 Plus, this adoption aligns with South Africa's plans for safe data-sharing and transactions through blockchains.[1]

-While the app is not yet launched, Ogvio will be available in 160+ countries and support 40+ currencies.
-So if you want to transfer money to South Africa from the UK or from other places, rest assured you’ll be covered.
+Ogvio is also available in 160+ countries and supports 40+ currencies.
+So if you want to transfer money to South Africa from the UK or from other places, rest assured, you are covered.

 What makes Ogvio stand out is its connection to crypto and the Base network.
-You’ll be able to hold your balance in USD or EUR to protect your money from inflation or currency swings.
+You are able to hold your balance in USD or EUR to protect your money from inflation or currency swings.

-The connection with the Base network will also allow you to buy or hold cryptocurrencies like ETH, BTC, SHIB, and more.
+The connection with the Base network also allows you to buy or hold cryptocurrencies like BTC.
 So aside from helping you transfer money online to South Africa, Ogvio could be your solution for trading crypto.

-Security is a core part of the experience.
-Ogvio will include identity verification, encryption, and blockchain transparency, so every transaction is protected at multiple layers.
+Furthermore, security is a core part of the experience.
+Ogvio includes identity verification, encryption, and blockchain transparency, so every transaction is protected at multiple layers.

 For example, your Ogvio account is secured with 256-bit AES encryption and biometric authentication.
 Plus, there's no middleman who could freeze or misuse your money.

-Once the app launches, getting started will be easy.
-You’ll create an account, generate your unique Ogvio @Tag (it lets you send and receive money instantly without entering bank details or long account numbers), complete quick KYC, and make a deposit to your account using debit cards, Google Pay, Apple Pay, or other available on-ramps.
+Getting started is easy.
+All you need to do is create an account and your unique Ogvio @Tag (it lets you send and receive money instantly without entering bank details or long account numbers), complete quick KYC, and make a deposit to your account using debit/credit card, Google Pay, Apple Pay, or other available on-ramps.

 Key Features